 After reviewing the MRI report and observing the plaintiff’s positive response to Xylocaine injected to her shoulder, a preoperative diagnosis of a right shoulder, partial-thickness rotator cuff tear was confirmed.

 The following April, the plaintiff underwent surgical repair of her torn rotator cuff.
-This surgery consisted of three procedures; arthroscopic acromioplasty, arthroscopic debridement of a partial thickness rotator cuff tear both articular and bursal sides, and arthroscopic debridement of a slap lesion. motor control and timing of her scapula to prevent subacronial impingement.
+This surgery consisted of three procedures; arthroscopic acromioplasty, arthroscopic debridement of a partial-thickness rotator cuff tear both articular and bursal sides, and arthroscopic debridement of a slap lesion. motor control and timing of her scapula to prevent subacromial impingement.

 Auto accident-related medical expenses totaled approximately $10,000.

 Find Out If You Have A Car Accident Case